A harder side of Noem came out during Bren’s testimony, as an opponent calls for subpoenas

 “Originally I had drafted an agreed disposition that included appraisal education classroom hours, and that provision or term of the agreed disposition, I was asked to remove that and to simply put in the letter of transmittal, that additional education might be beneficial and that was all that there was for the education, just a recommendation,” Bren said.

-“Was it common for secretary of labor to suggest amendments like that?” asked Sen. David Wheeler.
+“Was it common for a secretary of labor to suggest amendments like that?” asked Sen. David Wheeler.

 “No, it was not,” Bren said.